In this Raspberry Pi NTFS guide, we will be showing you how you can add support for the NTFS file system to your Raspberry Pi.

 The operating system will automatically try to detect any NTFS drives when they are connected and utilize the NTFS-3g FUSE driver that we just installed to interact with it.

 To ensure that the operating system chooses the correct driver to read your NTFS drives that are currently plugged into your device, you may have to unplug them and plug them back in.

 Doing this will force the kernel to have to re-evaluate the partitions and choose the correct file system driver.

 We hope by the end of this Raspberry Pi NTFS tutorial you can utilize NTFS formatted file systems on your Raspberry Pi.
-If you have any thoughts, feedback or anything else, then be sure to head over to the forums.
+If you have any thoughts, feedback or anything else, then be sure to leave a comment below.